 §0.3.
 A most telling context for this girl named Lesbia is Poem 51 of Catullus, which matches closely Song 31 of Sappho in both form and content—so much so that his Poem 51 has at times been viewed as a “translation” of her Song 31.
 For a working translation of Sappho’s Song 31, I refer to text number 4 in Nagy 2015.10.22.

 §0.4.
-To think of Poem 51 of Catullus as a “translation” of Song 31 of Sappho is misleading, however.
+To say that Poem 51 of Catullus is a “translation” of Song 31 of Sappho would be misleading, however.
 That is because we can see in the poem of Catullus a radical rearrangement of the roles that had played out in the corresponding song of Sappho.
 Here is what I mean.
 When the ‘I’ in Poem 51 of Catullus invokes at line 7 the girl in that song as Lesbia, what happens is that the subjectivity of Catullus in his Poem 51 becomes interchangeable with the subjectivity of Sappho in her Song 31.
 And this interchangeability leads to a change in roles: by contrast with the subjective female ‘I’ of Song 31, who is attracted to a female ‘you’ as a love-object in that song, the subjective male ‘I’ of Poem 51 is attracted not to that same female ‘you’ of Song 31 but rather to the subjective female ‘I’ who is Sappho herself.
 The girl to whom Catullus is attracted in Poem 51 is not the girl to whom Sappho is attracted in Song 31.
 Rather, the girl has now become Sappho herself.
 That girl is Lesbia, for now.
 But Catullus is ultimately in love not with Sappho but with the songs of Sappho.
-This is how he can feel the same feelings that Sappho feels.
+This is how he can supposedly feel the same feelings that Sappho feels.
 This is how he can love things that a girl loves—while loving the girl as well.

 §0.5.
 In terms of the formulation I have just presented in my brief overview of Catullus 51, the life of Lesbia—as the girl from Lesbos—derives primarily from the songs of Sappho and of her imitators, and only secondarily from love affairs experienced in the “real” world of the poet himself.
 Whatever happens in “real life” between the poet and his would-be girl-friend is subordinated to whatever happens in the poetic life of girl-Sappho as channeled by her would-be boy-friend Catullus.